10 Countries Hoarding Massive Amounts Of Gold

 per cent of foreign reserves in gold:

 Italy sold no gold under CBGA 1 or 2 and has announced no sales under CBGA3.
-But in 2011, Italian banks were looking to the Bank of Italy to buy gold and Source: World Gold Council bolster their balance sheets ahead of stress tests.
+But in 2011, Italian banks were looking to the Bank of Italy to buy gold and bolster their balance sheets ahead of stress tests.

 Source: World Gold Council